 Maybe it was a song.
 Maybe it was a movie.
-Maybe it was a book, or a podcast.
-Maybe it was just an idea.
+Maybe it was a book, or a podcast, or an idea.
 Or maybe, it was a product.

 What happened next?

-And then … it fell flat.
-Flat like a ten-year-old catapulting himself off a twenty-foot diving board to impress Ms. Shultz fourth-grade class and belly-flopping at 15 MPH.
+Flat like a ten-year-old catapulting himself off a twenty-foot diving board to impress Ms. Shultz fourth-grade class, belly-flopping at 15 MPH.
 Flat like an ill-fated raccoon betrayed by its peripheral vision — and a convoy of Amazon Prime lorries hurling toward Christmas.

+Why?
 Because the truth is we all struggle to communicate our passion.

-Technical term: accumulatio (ac cu mu LA ti o).
+Technical term: accumulatio (ac cu mu LA ti o)

 Gathering together — literally “piling up or heaping” — a series of scattered points, descriptions, or words of praise.

-Your organization, your vigilance, your devotion to duty, your zeal for the cause must be raised to the highest intensity.
-(Winston Churchill)
+Your organization, your vigilance, your devotion to duty, your zeal for the cause must be raised to the highest intensity.”
+Winston Churchill

-Technical term: hyperbole (he PER bo le).
+Technical term: hyperbole (he PER bo le)

 Exaggerating or overstating something to the point of absurdity or excess.

 His name was Skeel.
-And he was so strong everyone in the lumberyard called him “The Man of Skeel.”
-He put the forktrucks on their shelves at night.
-(Richard Lanham)
+And he was so strong everyone in the lumberyard called him ‘The Man of Skeel.’
+He put the forktrucks on their shelves at night.”
+Richard Lanham

 The exaggeration works best when you’re infusing humor into your copy.

-Here’s a great example from DirecTV:
+Here’s a great example from DIRECTV:

-Technical term: adynata (a DY na ta).
+Technical term: adynata (a DY na ta)

 A specific form of hyperbole that lists the impossibilities of a task and is often accompanied by the insinuation that “words are not enough.”

-Not if I had all the time in the world and the best poets working at my side could I list all you mean to me.
-(Emily Dickenson)
+Not if I had all the time in the world and the best poets working at my side could I list all you mean to me.”
+Emily Dickenson

 For copywriting with passion, the best place to use the impossibles is when you’re agitating fear.